xonq/cloci/README.md

 ## NOTE
 Extensive alpha testing has been conducted, though this software is in a beta state.
 Errors are expected, often rerunning without changing parameters is sufficient to resume appropriately.
 Kindly raise git issues for errors - if you can find the bug, even better!
-This software will have longterm maintenance, but maintenance is currently not the priority.
-Documentation is currently lacking, please be patient as I build out the repository and wiki.
+Documentation is currently in the works.

 Please also note that this software interfaces with the comparative genomics software suite, Mycotools.
 I am hopeful you will find Mycotools useful.
 Please